wellcomecollection/wellcomecollection.org/common/views/components/Templates/README.md

 # Templates

-Templates are specific configuration of components that we use dependant on what the expectation of the content is.
+Templates are strongly described and highly opinionated composition of components which aim to depict scale, and give an accurate portrayal of what a person might expect and how they might interact with the content either digitally or physically.